At a Glance

 |European & International Business Law||Strategic Management & Globalisation|

-The second semester builds risk management, innovation management and strategic management skills and teaches social competences in leadership, communication and social responsibility.
+The second semester builds controllership, risk management, innovation management and strategic management skills and teaches social competences in leadership and communication.

 Integrating modules form the basis of the third semester: an extensive business game in which you head a globally active high-tech company and the Master’s thesis on an international management topic of your choice.